- Gold nugget findings from the Star of Hope mine in Hill End, NSW, under the management of B.O. Holtermann (second from left). Circa 1870-75 -

 9ct - Consists of 37.5% fine gold, while the remaining mass is made up of palladium and silver.
 This metal has a very slight tinge of yellow in it.
 When worn by itself, it will look like silver.
 If it's placed next to silver, you will notice a slight yellow coming through.
 A very beautiful colour.

 18ct - Consists of 75% fine gold, while the remaining mass is made up of palladium and silver.
-This metal has a dense greyness colour to it.
-Again, when worn by itself it will look like more or less like silver.
+This metal has a dense grey colour to it.
+Again, when worn by itself it will look more or less like silver.
 If placed next to silver, you will notice the beautiful yet subtle difference in colour.

 - The price of gold changes everyday.

 - Some jewellers will hollow out the back of the ring (under the signet face), to bring the weight, and ultimately the price down.
 We will never do this.
 This creates an air pocket under the surface between the ring and your skin.
-In most cases, this cavity will hold water and air causing skin infections and irritations.
+In most cases, this cavity will hold water and air causing skin irritations.
 A hollowed out ring will also bend out of shape quite easily.

-- All our rings are solid, and thick walled where they need to be to ensure a lifetime of wear.
+- All of our rings are solid, and thick walled where they need to be to ensure a lifetime of wear.
 We are only concerned with making the best possible product.